Dunkl translations, Dunkl-type $BMO$ space and Riesz transforms for Dunkl transform on $L^\infty$: Introduction

-It is well known the Riesz transform is bounded on $L^2(\mathbb{R}^m)$ and that the integral kernels $K_{\varepsilon N}=K_\varepsilon-K_N$ satisfies (1.1) uniformly in $\varepsilon$ and $N$, and so is a bounded operator from $L^\infty$ to $BMO$ space.
+It is well known the Riesz transform is bounded on $L^2(\mathbb{R}^N)$ and that the kernel $K(x,y)$ satisfies (1.1), and so is a bounded operator from $L^\infty$ to $BMO$ space.
 In this paper we will extend analogous results to the context of Dunkl theory.

-In \cite{AS}, the $L^p$-boundedness$1<p<\infty$ of Riesz transforms for Dunkl transform has been proved by adapting the classical $L^p$-theory of Cald谷ron-Zygmund, and so the Riesz transforms can be defined as bouned operators on $L^p$.
-Recently, the Riesz transforms were defined in a weak sense on $L^1(m_k)$(see \cite{ADH}), and the it was shown in \cite{ADH}, \cite{DH} and \cite{He} that in Dunkl setting, the Hardy space $H_\triangle^1$ can be characterized by Riesz transforms and also coincide with $H_{atom}^1$.
-In this paper we will define Riesz transforms for Dunkl transform for $L^\infty$ in a weak sense.
-Then we will define Dunkl-type $BMO$ space and prove the boundedness of Riesz transform from $L^\infty$ to Dunkl-type $BMO$ space.
+In \cite{AS}, the $L^p$-boundedness, $1<p<\infty$ and weak $L^1$ boundedness of Riesz transforms for Dunkl transform was proved by adapting the classical $L^p$-theory of Calder\'on--Zygmund, and so the Riesz transforms can be defined as bounded operators on $L^p,\;1<p<\infty$ and weakly bounded operators on $L^1$ (see also \cite{I} for the $L^p$ boundedness of Dunkl--Riesz transforms with radial power weights).
+But there is no reasonable and coincident definition of Riesz transforms by integral on $L^1(m_k)$ in Dunkl setting.
+Recently, the Riesz transforms were defined in a weak sense on $L^1(m_k)$ (see \cite{ADH}) using a test function space containing a Poisson kernel, and it was shown in \cite{ADH} and \cite{DH} that in Dunkl setting, the real Hardy space $H_\triangle^1$ associated to the Dunkl Laplacian $\triangle$ can be characterized by Riesz transforms and also coincide with $H_{atom}^1$.